platformsh/platformsh-docs/src/gettingstarted/template/cli-install.md

 ## Next Steps: Installing the Platform.sh CLI

-With the requirements met, installing the CLI to start developing with Platform.sh
+With all of the requirements met, install the CLI to start developing with Platform.sh.

 1. **Install the CLI**